 “We’re liverwurst,” said the young man.

-"If everyone will please give me your attention," said Rowena, raising her voice above the muttering of those assembled.
-Apart from Willow and Jeff and Kennedy, there were also Vi and Xander as well as Faith and Robin, Heli, Dawn and even Andrew.
-"We have some kind of picture of what’s happened.
-Exactly why it has happened and is continuing to happen remains unknown."
+“If everyone will please give me your attention,” said Rowena, raising her voice above the muttering of those assembled.
+Apart from Willow, Jeff and Kennedy, there were also Vi and Xander, as well as Faith and Robin, Heli, Dawn and even Andrew.
+“We have some kind of picture of what’s happened.
+Exactly why it has happened and is continuing to happen remains unknown.”

 “What about the other bodies?” asked Kennedy.

-"Torn into shreds, basically," was her answer.
+“Torn to shreds, basically,” Rowena answered.
 She turned to Willow.
-"Will?"
+“Will?”
 She managed to do this without actually looking at her.